COLUMBIA — On the first day of December, a blue and white sternwheeler chugged slowly upstream on the Missouri River toward the town of Lupus.

 "They know we're here now," Giles said, laughing.

 He and his wife, Barbara, own the 1930s-era sternwheeler, once used as a gambling vessel.
 The Giles welcome friends and interested Boone County residents on their boat for free rides.

-More than 200 people have been on the boat since they purchased it last year.
-The Giles schedule sunset cruises on the Missouri River every Saturday afternoon and mimosa rides on Sundays.
+More than 200 people have been on the boat since they purchased it last year, either on sunset cruises every Saturday afternoon or mimosa rides on Sundays.

 "We share," Giles said.
 "We don't charge."